jonesbrett/Python-3-Cheatsheet/pages/data.md

 ['apple', 'banana', 'cherry', 'orange']
 ```

-Removing values from a list can be done using the indexing:
+Removing values from a List can be done using the indexing:

 ```python
 newlist = ['apple', 'banana', 'cherry', 'orange']